 Any person, agency, or organization granted access is prohibited from releasing information to another person, agency, or organization without written permission from the parent/guardian or adult student unless specifically allowed by state law or the federal Family Educational Rights and Privacy Act.
-(Education Code 49076) In addition, the parent/guardian or adult student may provide written consent for access to be granted to persons, agencies, or organizations not afforded access rights by law.
+(Education Code 49076)

+In addition, the parent/guardian or adult student may provide written consent for access to be granted to persons, agencies, or organizations not afforded access rights by law.
 The written consent shall specify the records to be released and the party or parties to whom they may be released.
-(Education Code 49061, 49075) Only a parent/guardian having legal custody of the student may consent to the release of records to others.
-Either parent/guardian may grant consent if both made.
+(Education Code 49061, 49075)

+Only a parent/guardian having legal custody of the student may consent to the release of records to others.
+Either parent/guardian may grant consent if both parents/guardians notify the district, in writing, that such an agreement has been made.
 (Education Code 49061)